Providence School Bus Accident Lawyers

 Parents have a right to expect that when they put their children on the school bus in the morning, they will get to and from school safely.
 In the United States over 23 million children ride school buses, over 12,000 school-aged children are injured in school bus accidents each year.

 Although riding the bus is still considered the safest way for a child to get to school, according to The Transportation Research Board, most school bus accidents cause serious or fatal injuries including broken bones, traumatic brain injuries, spinal cord injuries, internal injuries, and even burns.

 There are many factors to consider in school bus accidents.
-School buses are not required to have seat belts, the National Highway Traffic Safety Administration (NHTSA) does not require in larger school buses.
+First, many school buses are not required to have seat belts.
 Federal law requires seat belts on school buses weighing less than 10,000 pounds, but 80 percent of the nation’s school buses don’t fall into this category.

 As a result, children are more likely to get injured when they fall out of their seats during a bus accident or when bus drivers brake suddenly or make sharp turns.

 A key safety concept in full-sized school buses is called “compartmentalization.”
 The thickly padded bench seats are spaced close together and have high backs, creating a compartment that protects passengers in a collision.

 The location of the bus stop and the children’s behavior at the bus stop often plays a role in school bus accidents.
 School bus accidents can be caused by a number of contributing factors such as driver error, bad weather conditions, dangerous roadways, improper bus maintenance or even defects in the school bus itself, school bus accidents can also be caused by the negligence of other drivers.